An $\alpha$-Stable Approach to Modelling Highly Speculative Assets and Cryptocurrencies: Introduction

 Researchers have expressed diverging views on whether bitcoin is a currency or not.
-Yermack (2013) posits that with an exchange rate volatility that is higher than commonly used currencies, bitcoin exhibit zero correlation with other currencies and concluded that bitcoin does not behave as a currency.
-Paul Krugerman has been a longtime critic of ccryptocurrencies especially bitcoin, he argues that the currency is not a reasonably stable store of value.
+Yermack (2013) shows that with an exchange rate volatility that is higher than commonly used currencies, bitcoin exhibit zero correlation with other currencies and concluded that bitcoin does not behave as a currency.
 The rise in price of bitcoin from 4.951 cents on the first day of trading in July 2010 (Yermack, 2013) to its highest peak of 18 737.60 US dollars (coinmarketcap.com) in December 2017 shows that the criticism does not seem to thwart the demand for bitcoin.
-The total number of cryptocurrencies has exceeded 5000 in over 20 000 markets, commanding a total market capitalization of 270 billion dollars of which over 60\% is dominated by bitcoin (coinmarketcap.com, 2020).\\
+The total number of cryptocurrencies has exceeded 5000 in over 20 000 markets, commanding a total market capitalization of 270 billion dollars of which over 60\% is dominated by bitcoin (coinmarketcap.com, 2020).